gitnacho/docs/docs/core-concepts/data-binding.md

     page.bindingContext = viewModel;
 }
 ```

-> Note: The application module is static and could be reached within the entire application; it just needs to be required.
+> **Note**: The application module is static and could be reached within the entire application; it just needs to be required.
 Another difference here is that `dateConverter` is a function instead of an object with two functions `toView` and `toModel`.
 Since the usual operation is converting data from model to view, if a function is provided as converter, it acts as a `toView` function.

 ## Stop binding